OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    ```
    {{< /alert >}}

-6. Moving onto the actual code now, we’ll move into the new `customContainers` directory and modify the `Users.js` file.
+6. Moving on to the actual code now, we’ll move into the new `customContainers` directory and modify the `Users.js` file.

-   For this example, we’ll modify the normal Users component to also display groups in a column like layout.
+   For this example, we’ll modify the normal Users component to also display groups in a column like layout
    ```javascript
    import { Chip, Stack, Typography, Grid } from '@mui/material' // Adding the Grid import